 NLDAC: National Living Donor Assistance Center

 The National Living Donor Assistance Center (NLDAC), launched in 2007, provides reimbursement for travel and subsistence expenses for living organ donors to travel to the transplant center to donate an organ.
-The University of Michigan (UM), in partnership with the American Society of Transplant Surgeons (ASTS) and Arbor Research, operate NLDAC.
+The University of Kansas and the Mayo Clinic in Arizona, in partnership with the American Society of Transplant Surgeons (ASTS) and Arbor Research, operate NLDAC.

 Many individuals may wish to become living donors for family or acquaintances, but lack the necessary resources to cover non-medical expenses not covered by insurance.
 The costs of being a donor can represent a substantial financial burden on the parties involved; for some, nonreimbursed expenses may make living donations impossible.